 We are also asked to practice “social distancing” in order to “flatten the curve” of this highly infectious illness, COVID-19.
 For the Hooksett Library, this means closing the building to the public, but we remain here to serve the community as best we can.

 We will temporarily close our building on Friday March 13th at 5:00pm and it will remain closed until further notice.
 Late fees will NOT accrue on borrowed materials during this closure period and due dates will be extended automatically.
-Please DO NOT return borrowed materials at this time.
+The library's book drop is now open every Saturday, for all borrowed materials, except for LEGO kits or donations!.
 Please note that our virtual branch remains open 24/7, and you'll also be able to reach us via live chat from our homepage.

 The projections of how our present public health crisis will develop means we need to imagine new ways to use our library’s resource collection and hold community meetings and conversations.
 Our staff will be working diligently on creative ways to maintain the high level of service we expect from ourselves, and we look forward to your questions, suggestions, and feedback during this time.